 All Holland Charter Township parks are open from 6:00 a.m. until 11:00 p.m.
 This park is under 24-hour camera surveillance.
-Picnic shelters and gazebos are available for public use on a first come, first serve basis .
-They may not be held, reserved or rented unless it is a Holland Charter Township sponsored event.
-(Example: Annual Holland Charter Township Easter Egg Hunt at Dunton Park).
+The large pavilion at Helder Park located directly behind the restroom facility is available for reservation.
+For more information on renting this pavilion, please visit Park Pavilion Rentals.
+All other picnic shelters and gazebos at Helder Park are available for public use on a fist come, first serve basis .
+They may not be held, reserved or rented unless it is a Holland Charter Township sponsored event, (Example: Annual Holland Charter Township Easter Egg Hunt at Quincy Park).

 Even though the parks are open to public use, Holland Charter Township does rent out various athletic fields (soccer, softball, etc.) as well as host Holland Charter Township Sponsored events throughout the year that take precedence.
 If you are looking to utilize a Holland Charter Township Athletic Field or Park facility other than for general use, please contact the Holland Charter Township Recreation Department at (616) 395-0178 or